pruthviraj7171/vlsi-learning-journey/[1]-STAGE-(A)-DIGITAL-DESIGN/[02]-Number-System/1)-Number-System-Conversion.md

 ## Binary To Hexadecimal
-Here conversation of binary to number
+Here conversion of binary to number

 ### For example
 we have an binary number